 Qianliyan is known for his powers of far-sightedness while the demon Shunfeng`er possesses the incredible ability to hear all sounds carried by the wind, a role believed to aid sailors and passing ships from advancing storms.

-Why were they in business class?
 The three statues were sent to Malaysia and Singapore as part of an inaugural cultural exchange tour to pay tribute to the sea goddess and celebrate a festival in her name.
+It was organised by the Meizhou Mazu Ancestor Temple in China.

 Photos being widely circulated on Chinese social media showed the statues leaving their coastal temple home and "checking in" at Xiamen Gaoqi International Airport.